cebilon123/waffle/README.md

 ## Documentation
-This is github wiki's based documentation of the project:
+This is github wiki's based documentation of the project (in progress):
 - [Documentation](https://github.com/cebilon123/waffle/wiki/Documentation)

 ## Introduction